 In past years I would have demanded the Big Guy give me answers about this senseless tragedy, but lately, the cave at the top of the mountain has been closed for repairs.
 I didn’t want an answer.
 I knew life is hard, cruel and horrific.
 I was tired of making sense of the senseless.

 This morning Sophie came to see me.
 She and Jasper had a secret.
 Sophie knew Jasper did not have much time left so she gave him some heartbeats so he could stay with his parents longer.
-It was an extremely generous gesture but, sadly, when a dog does this, they are never sure how many heartbeats they have.
-She assured me she would have made the same decision if she was aware that her heartbeats were dwindling.
+It was an incredibly generous gesture but, sadly, when a dog does this, they are never sure how many heartbeats they have.
+She assured me she would have made the same decision if she was aware that her pulses were dwindling.
 Jasper made her parents happy, and she was honored to sacrifice for him.

 In every tragedy, there is sacrifice and love and even hope for tomorrow.
 Jasper and Sophie are committed to seeing their parents, who they know are the best parents in the world, provide a loving home for another dog when they are ready.
 The position of being a dog in their family is highly sought, and they are already conducting interviews so they will be able to tell their parents which pup to pick when the time comes.
 Sophie, especially, is willing to sacrifice anything to see her parents happy again.
 When you are willing to part with heartbeats for your parents there is nothing you won’t do.

-Until that day comes, Jasper and Sophie will be with their parent's side during every step of the way supporting them and giving them strength to get through the unimaginable.
+Until that day comes, Jasper and Sophie will be with their parent's side during every step of the way supporting them and giving them the strength to get through the unimaginable.